jamie120/MS2-Soma-Post-Production-Services/README.md

 #### Service Finder

 * The service finder page will host an interactive expereience for the site user.
-Its aimw is to provide a bespoke response to each user based on information gathered throughout a series of choices and inputs.
+Its aim is to provide a bespoke response to each user based on information gathered throughout a series of choices and inputs.

 * The purpose of this is to support potential clients in finding an appropriate service based on their project requirements.
 It provides automated feedback to potential clients, reducing the need for the direct interaction with the business.